bucs445spring22/final-project-team_7/planning/sprints/sprint4/sprint_notes.md

 ### Requirement Target:

-Ability to login and manage a user account
-Ability to store information in a database
 Ability to add movies to the library
-Scalability
+Ability to manage account

 ### User Stories:

-I want to be able to login with a user account that I signed up with before and access the information that my account has.
+I want to be able to login with a user account and add movies to the library in order to append them to my list.
-As a confused media watcher, I want a system where if I want another type of media added, it can be easily done.

 ### Planning